How the Fed Rate Cuts Impact Your Finances

 At Experian, one of our priorities is consumer credit and finance education.
 This post may contain links and references to one or more of our partners, but we provide an objective view to help you make the best decisions.
 For more information, see our Editorial Policy.

 The Federal Reserve's federal funds rate is used to help manage economic growth and inflation.
-Over the past couple of years, the rate has been hiked several times, resulting in more expensive debt and more lucrative savings rates.
+In 2022 and 2023, the rate was hiked several times, resulting in more expensive debt and more lucrative savings rates.

-But in 2024, it's predicted that the Fed will start reducing its federal funds rate.
-These projected reductions can have both positive and negative effects on your finances, though the actual impact will depend on your particular situation.
+But in 2024, the Fed started slashing the rate following positive inflation data, with three rate cuts in the final months of the year.
+Further rate reductions in 2025 and beyond could have both positive and negative effects on your finances, though the actual impact will depend on your particular situation.
 Here's what you need to know.

 The Federal Open Market Committee (FOMC) raised the federal funds rate 11 times between March 2022 and July 2023.
-Since then, the committee has held the rate steady at a range of 5.25% to 5.5%.
+Since then, the committee held the rate steady at a range of 5.25% to 5.5% for more than a year.

 How Fed Rate Reductions Impact Borrowing